STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This work presents the first learning-based traversability estimator and navigation framework for bipedal locomotion on diverse rough terrain.
-Future directions include leveraging the large field of view of humanoid systems for active exploration of unseen environments.
-Additionally, incorporating terrain property estimation using visual perception would be an interesting direction for enhancing robustness and adaptability.
+Future directions include leveraging the large field of view of humanoids for active exploration of unseen environments.
+Additionally, incorporating terrain property estimation using semantic perception would be an interesting direction for enhancing robustness.

 \secfnt\undefined \newfont{\secfnt}{ptmb8t at 10pt}